ASITHAMUMNAKP/weatherApp/README.md

 # weatherApp
-Sample app ,
-This app shows the weather of different states fhfjh
+Its a simple app that shows the weather of diffrent states